The Discussion Index page allows you to view all the discussions within a course.

 View Individual Discussion

-Each discussion displays whether or not it is a graded discussion , the name of the discussion , the date of the last discussion post , any availability dates for the discussion , the due date (if any) , whether or not you are subscribed to the discussion , and the number of unread/total posts in the discussion .
+Each discussion displays whether or not it is a graded discussion , the name of the discussion , the date of the last discussion post , the due date (if any) , the number of unread/total posts in the discussion , and whether or not you are subscribed to the discussion .
+A solid dot next to a discussion indicates an unread discussion .
 The number of unread/total posts will not appear for group discussions and discussions that have no discussion replies .

-There will also be a peer review icon in the front of the discussion if a graded discussions has been assigned peer reviews.
+There will also be a peer review icon if a graded discussion has been assigned peer reviews .